mi5t4n/blog/content/posts/2019-05-08---enable-order-split-from-admin-dashboard-in-dokan-plugin.md

 *<p align="center">
 Dokan Photo by [Shahadat Shemul](https://unsplash.com/@shemul) on [Unsplash](https://unsplash.com)</p>*

-[Dokan](https://wedevs.com/dokan) is a multi-vendor plugin developed by the [weDevs](https://wedevs.com/).
-It works along side with the WooCommerce to allow the multi-vendor capability to the WooCommerce website.
+The multi-vendor plugin [Dokan](https://wedevs.com/dokan) was created by the [weDevs](https://wedevs.com/).
+It works in tandem with WooCommerce to give the WooCommerce website the flexibility to support multiple vendors.

-In a multi-vendor website based on Dokan plugin, when an order is created containing products from multiple vendors.
-The order is split by creating sub-order for each vendor.
-When a customer creates order from front-end, the order is split perfectly.
-But when the order is created from the administrator dashboard, the order is not split.
-Use the following code snipped to enable the order split from the dashboard.
+When an order is placed with goods from various merchants on a multi-vendor website powered by the Dokan plugin.
+To divide the order, separate sub-orders are created for each vendor.
+The split of the order is perfect when a consumer creates it from the front-end.
+However, the order is not separated when it is created from the administrator dashboard.
+To make the order split from the dashboard available, use the following snippet of code.

 `gist:mi5t4n/03d9c578707d8c8dfa9a251a1e2d0ae4#dokan-order-split-from-backend.php`